Smyrna, Georgia Therapists

 Neglect, Abuse, and Inadequate Care in Georgia Mental Health Hospitals

-Local newspaper, the Atlanta Journal-Constitution, conducted an investigation of suspicious deaths in state mental health facilities.
+A local newspaper, the Atlanta Journal-Constitution, investigated an investigation of suspicious deaths in state mental health facilities.
 This investigation covers 364 deaths that took place from 2002 to 2006.
 Out of those deaths, 115, or one-third, died of suspicious causes, including choking, questionable medical care, inadequate emergency treatment, and suicide.

 Substance use disorders often occur simultaneously.
 According to MentalHealth.gov, there are several reasons for this:

 - Mental health issues can lead to substance use for self-medication.